-Having a wonderfully diverse range of clientele allows me to further my love of visual storytelling with both still and moving images and has allowed me to gain a number of national awards over the years.
+Having a wonderfully diverse range of clientele allows me to further my love of visual storytelling with both still and moving images, and has led to a number of national awards over the years.

-Working in studios as well as on location and having dealt with all kinds of artificial light, plus the real stuff, I’m able to produce a result in any situation.
+Working in studios as well as on location and having dealt with all kinds of lighting requirements means I’m able to produce a result in any situation.

-Assignments with many film crews and a couple of tours of duty working as a photographer with the clever team at Weta Digital during the shooting of The Hobbit films was a chance to see behind the curtain of our local movie magicians.
+Assignments with many film crews and a couple of tours of duty working as a photographer with the clever team at Weta Digital during the shooting of The Hobbit films gave me a chance to see behind the curtain of our local movie magicians.

-Contact me if you’d like to chat about getting some fresh imagery on your website, YouTube channel, magazine ad, shop-front or sales brochure - this is a great time to embrace the digital revolution and get yourself noticed.
+Contact me if you’d like to chat about getting some fresh imagery on your website, YouTube channel, magazine ad, shop-front or sales brochure.

 Thanks for visiting.